 Why do you need root canal therapy?

 The interior of your tooth, beneath the hard enamel, is a soft pulp which is comprised of nerves and blood vessels.
 Cavities or cracked fillings allow bacteria to enter this soft pulp, causing an infection called an abscess, which may cause pain and swelling.
 Left untreated, this will lead to the loss of the tooth and other serious oral health issues.
+Dr. Bruce Hartley and team at Woodcreek Dental Care in Calgary provide root canal therapy.

 How is root canal treatment done?